Fear of Public Speaking? 6 Subconscious Shifts That Actually Work

-Introduction: Your Fear Isn’t a Flaw – It’s a Pattern Your Mind Learned
+Your Fear Is Not a Flaw.
+It Is a Pattern Your Mind Learned

-The six strategies below aren’t surface-level hacks to help you get over your fear of public speaking.
-Instead, they’re based on how the brain, body, and subconscious mind actually work.
+The six strategies below are not surface-level hacks to help you get over your fear of public speaking.
+Instead, they are based on how the brain, body, and subconscious mind actually work.
 Each one draws on:

-If you’re ready to speak with calm and confidence, rather than panic, these are the deeper shifts that make lasting change:
+If you are ready to speak with calm and confidence, rather than panic, these are the deeper shifts that make lasting change:

-That thought?
-It’s not the truth.
-It’s just a subconscious belief, often formed years ago, when you lacked experience or had one bad moment that left a mark.
+That thought is not the truth.
+It is just a subconscious belief, often formed years ago, when you lacked experience or had one bad moment that left a mark.
 Your mind recorded that memory and labeled it: “Danger.
-Don’t try that again.”
+Do not try that again.”

-But you’ve grown.
+But you have grown.
 And your subconscious needs to catch up.

 What to do: